Restorative justice: Definition

 Reconciliation is one potential component of restorative justice.
 However, restorative justice does not necessarily involve reconciliation.

+In 2026, the Youth Endowment Fund and the Youth Justice Board for England and Wales adopted a maximalistic definition of restorative justice coined by Professor Theo Gavrielides of the Restorative Justice for All International InstituteIncluded in a Guide that incorporates a Shared Practice Model for restorative justice, Gavrielides defines it as:... an ethos with practical goals, among which is to repair harm by including affected parties in a (direct or indirect) encounter and a process of understanding through voluntary and honest dialogue.
+Restorative justice adopts a fresh approach to conflicts and their control, retaining at the same time certain rehabilitative goals.

 Difference from other approaches

-According to distinguished American criminologist and professor Howard Zehr, restorative justice differs from traditional criminal justice in terms of the guiding questions it asks.
+According to American criminologist and professor Howard Zehr, restorative justice differs from traditional criminal justice in terms of the guiding questions it asks.
 In restorative justice, the questions are: